jtgarlits/mie-dev-challenge/readme.md

 - Added a **GitHub Action** (`.github/workflows/docker-ci.yml`) to build and spin up containers automatically for CI.
 - Created a **Dockerfile** for the Node app, installing dependencies and exposing port 3000.
 - Ensured `dotenv` is included in `package.json` and verified the database connection uses environment variables.
-- Confirmed the app runs at `localhost:3000` and successfully connects to the DB in Docker.
+- Confirmed the app runs at [http://localhost:3000](http://localhost:3000) and successfully connects to the DB in Docker.

+**Dev Log – March 14**
+- **Created the database schema** to include player tables, session expansions, min/max players, cooperative vs. competitive settings, and robust sample data.
+- **Refined environment variable usage**, ensuring both Docker and local development pick up the same variables consistently.
+- Cleaned up Docker files and folder structure to keep the Node.js app code and database schema neatly separated.
+- Verified that you can run the Node.js app both locally and via Docker Compose without duplicating environment variables in multiple places.

+---

-**How to Start the App**
+## How to Start the App

 1. **Docker Compose (Recommended)**
    - Clone this repository: